 9. Describe any specialized professional accreditation (SPA) that will be sought for this degree program.

-10. Checklist of Supporting Documents:

-- $\Box$ Program of study. - $\Box$ Course syllabi and course descriptions. - □ List of faculty who will deliver the course content and evidence of qualifications.
+Click or tap here to enter text.
+10. Checklist of Supporting Documents: Program of study.
+Course syllabi and course descriptions.
+List of faculty who will deliver the course content and evidence of qualifications.
 Include rank, disciplines, current workloads and specific courses they teach.
-If this request requires hiring additional faculty, please describe the qualifications, processes, and timeline for hiring. - □ Documentation from at least two other programs that align with your proposal or modification.
+If this request requires hiring additional faculty, please describe the qualifications, processes, and timeline for hiring.
+Proposal Review and Accuracy I have reviewed this proposal and certify the information in this request is accurate and complete.
+Dean Name: Click or tap here to enter text.